Markkreel/digital-philology/README.md

 # Exercises - Introduction to Digital Philology
-This repository is the exercises from my <b>Digital Philology Class<b>.
+This repository contains the exercises from my <b>Digital Philology Class<b>.